Introducing The AnVIL Data Explorer (Beta Release)

 Exporting from The AnVIL Data Explorer

-Once you’re ready to export the data, you can click Export to Terra from within a particular study, or you can also click the Export button at the top right of your screen when you are on the AnVIL Data Explorer’s main page.
+Once you’re ready to export the data, you can click Export to Terra from within a particular dataset, or you can also select one or more datasets from the "Datasets" filter and click the Export button at the top right of your screen when you are on the AnVIL Data Explorer’s main page.

 Clicking this button will take you to a window where you can export to a Terra workspace through the user interface.